matjsz/project-armada/README.md

-Project ARMADA is a spaceship simulator made with React, Next and Arwes.
+Project ARMADA is a futuristic spaceship simulator made with React, Next and Arwes.